 The C represents conferring.
 We confer in reading, writing, and math.
 We should confer with behaviors too.
 It gives us the opportunity to look the child in the eye, one-on-one and really meet those individual needs.

-And lastly, the T equals, teaching the behaviors.
+And lastly, the T is teaching the behaviors.
 Every behavior is motivated by something.
 It may be a defense mechanism.
 Perhaps it’s for attention.
-Either way, it is our job to get down to the nitty gritty and determine what’s really going on.
+Either way, it is our job to get down to the nitty-gritty and determine what’s really going on.
 What is it this child needs?
 How can we teach it?
 How can we model it?
 There is always more than meets the eye with these difficult students.

 While I know there are other variables that play into our daily interactions, it’s important to remember RESPECT.
 At the very least, it’ll make that day just a little easier.